 When Will The Punisher Air?

-We've not been given a definite release date, and we should be wary of phrases like "Coming Soon"; the Daredevil Season 3 teases announced that the series was "Coming Soon", and it's now expected to air in 2018!
+We don't yet have a definite release date, but Marvel's latest statement officially tells us that the series will air in 2017.
+It's not a massive surprise — fans had been putting the pieces together to suggest that for some time.
 Back in September, Netflix loaded a synopsis for The Punisher into their app; they typically do that about a year before a show is released.

-Now that filming's officially begun, we can be confident that The Punisher will air next year.
-This will make it the third Marvel Netflix show to release in 2017, as both Iron Fist and The Defenders have been confirmed for next year (it's believed that Netflix's contract with Marvel requires The Defenders to air by the end of 2017).
+Now, we have official confirmation of what we'd suspected.
+This latest news makes The Punisher the third Marvel Netflix show to release in 2017, as both Iron Fist and The Defenders have been confirmed for next year (it's believed that Netflix's contract with Marvel requires The Defenders to air by the end of 2017).

 That's a remarkable change for Netflix.
 In July 2015, Netflix's Chief Content Officer Ted Sarandos told Variety that Netflix planned to only release two Marvel shows a year.